 But part of the search for happiness is about determining what actually makes you happy in the first place.
 People who don’t know that may find it more difficult to be happy.

 Moods are ever-changing conditions.
 Even people with depression aren’t constantly in a state of hopelessness or despair all the time.
+Some people may even experience "smiling depression" — a problem that sounds like experiencing depression and happiness at the same time.
 Instead, our moods fluctuate.

 If you’ve ever seen an infant cry, only to completely change moods once a shiny object is presented for their attention, you’ve seen this at work firsthand.